Michael-Williams49/latex-report-template/README.md

 - Preloaded with useful packages `xeCJK`, `fontspec`, `graphicx`, `tabularx`, `booktabs`, `caption`, `pgf/tikz`, `chemfig`, etc.
 - Modern formatting for titles, sections, subsections, headers, and footers.
 - Option for a plain page style that disables headers and footers (use the `swift` option).
 - Option for enabling support for Chinese language (use the `zh-cn` option).
+- Automatic generation of PDF bookmarks.

 ## Installation